 - Clean clear vinyl thoroughly with denatured alcohol and apply a protective layer of clear wax.
 Do not use paste wax, as it will turn the vinyl yellow.
-This process should be repeated as necessary to maintain the protective wax coating. - Store and secure canvas before trailering. - Dry all canvas before storing to prevent mildew. - Remove the top, front, and side panels.
-Roll them for storage.
-This is necessary to prevent the front and side vinyl pieces from cracking.
+This process should be repeated as necessary to maintain the protective wax coating. - · Store and secure canvas before trailering. - Dry all canvas before storing to prevent mildew. - Roll vinyl panels to prevent them from cracking.
+This is necessary to prevent them from cracking.
 Never fold these pieces!